Agent-State Construction with Auxiliary Inputs: Particle Filtering for Auxiliary Inputs

 The particle filter auxiliary input approach (with the additional assumptions that approximate belief states afford) also consistently outperforms the agent using an LSTM agent-state function.
 Not only do these auxiliary inputs converge faster, but also converges to a higher average return.
 This implies that these auxiliary inputs are able to represent and add privileged information into the agent state that may be hard to learn and represent in recurrent neural network approaches, and are also beneficial for faster value function learning.

 Incorporating trajectory information with particle filtering allowed the agent to leverage knowledge of the dynamics of the environment.
 This results in auxiliary inputs that were highly relevant for decision making.
-While the particle filtering approximate belief state assumptions may be strong assumptions to make, it is the case in many real-world use cases that this information (or approximations thereof) are not completely unreasonable (e.g., \citep{bellemare2020Loon}).
-Now that we have shown that auxiliary inputs are able to add complex, relevant information to the agent state given a model of the environment, we now consider the case where we do not have these assumptions available and investigate modelling the past for auxiliary inputs.
+While the particle filtering approximate belief state assumptions may be strong assumptions to make, it is the case in many real-world use cases that this information (or approximations thereof) are not completely unreasonable \citep[e.g.,][]{bellemare2020Loon}.
+In these experiments, we have shown that in the ideal case, auxiliary inputs are able to add complex, relevant information to the agent state given a model of the environment.
+We now consider the case where we do not have these assumptions available and investigate modelling the past for auxiliary inputs.